 What is a statutory notice and what should I do if I receive one?

 A statutory notice is a written warning issued when default action is to be taken.
 It will be sent to the owner if the matter relates to maintenance of a structure.
 If the matter concerns an obstruction by an unauthorised stile or gate then it may be sent to the owner and / or the occupier.
-If neither are known then the notice can be posted on the structure itself.
+If neither is known then the notice can be posted on the structure itself.

 The notice and accompanying papers will indicate: